Getting Smart About Paying for College: A Step-By-Step Guide

 The FAFSA form stands for Free Application for Federal Student Aid.
 Even if you don’t believe you will qualify for aid, it is still important to apply.
 Some financial aid programs require a FAFSA to be completed to make sure students are maximizing their federal aid first.
 Some colleges also use FAFSA information as a deciding factor for students who are on the borderline for merit scholarships.

-In some cases, filing a FAFSA can actually help a student gain admission to the college of their choice.
+In some cases, filing a FAFSA can help a student gain admission to their chosen college.
 Admissions officers know that statistically, students hoping for financial aid who don’t submit a FAFSA form are less likely to enroll if accepted.

-You should submit the FAFSA form as soon as possible after October 1st.
-Beginning with the 2017-2018 FAFSA, you are required to report income tax information from the previous tax year.
-For example, for the 2017-2018 filing, you will report income information from your 2015 tax return.
-View the chart above for more information.
+You should submit the FAFSA form as soon as possible after the opening date of October 1st as financial aid is rewarded on a rolling basis.
+Beginning with the 2017-2018 FAFSA, you are required to report income tax information using a two year look back.
+For example, for the 2025-2026 school year FAFSA filing, which is released on Oct.
+1st, 2024, you will report income information from your 2023 tax return.

-If your income has changed significantly from the previous year, you are still required to use prior year information.
+If your income changed significantly from the previous year, you must use prior year information.
 After filing the FAFSA, contact the financial aid office at the school you plan to attend.
-They will have the ability to assess your information and make relevant adjustments.
+They will be able to assess your information and make relevant adjustments.

 Most states require the FAFSA to be submitted by March 1st, and some even as early as mid-February.
 However, we recommend submitting the FAFSA as soon as possible because some aid awards are distributed on a first-come, first-serve basis.

 You can obtain a copy by asking a school guidance counselor or by calling 1-800-4-FED-AID.
-The online version of the form is available at http://www.fafsa.ed.gov.
+The online version of the form is available here.

 Step 6: Don’t Assume Private Schools are More Expensive